etclabscore/core-geth/docs/JSON-RPC-API/modules/eth.md

 		result.Error = vmerr.Error()
 	}
 	return result, nil
-}// CreateAccessList creates a EIP-2930 type AccessList for the given transaction.
+}// CreateAccessList creates an EIP-2930 type AccessList for the given transaction.
 // Reexec and BlockNrOrHash can be specified to create the accessList on top of a certain state.

 ```
-<a href="https://github.com/etclabscore/core-geth/blob/master/internal/ethapi/api.go#L1505" target="_">View on GitHub →</a>
+<a href="https://github.com/etclabscore/core-geth/blob/master/internal/ethapi/api.go#L1645" target="_">View on GitHub →</a>
 </p>
 </details>